clifff/sbn-chef-setup/README.markdown

 1. [Go to this page and download/install "Command Line Tools for Xcode"](https://developer.apple.com/downloads/index.action).
 You may have to register/sign in, so go ahead and do that.

-2. Run this (all one line) in a terminal:
+2. Run this (all one line) in a terminal.
+At the start, it will ask you for an administrator password and have you click through the installer for GCC, but after that it should chug along unattendend.

 <!-- force end of numbered list before code black -->